Zhang Jiewen: BWF Superseries (4 titles, 3 runners-up)

-BWF Grand Prix
+BWF Grand Prix (25 titles, 14 runners-up)

 The BWF Grand Prix had two levels, the BWF Grand Prix and Grand Prix Gold.
 It was a series of badminton tournaments sanctioned by the Badminton World Federation (BWF) which was held from 2007 to 2017.
 The World Badminton Grand Prix has been sanctioned by the International Badminton Federation from 1983 to 2006.